 If you’re visiting over the holidays, don’t miss the spectacular Christmas market in Dublin Castle, called Christmas at the Castle.

 The enchanting town of Bled is one of the most astonishing destinations I’ve ever visited.
-The pinnacle, of course, is Bled Lake.
+The pinnacle, of course, being Bled Lake.

 Surrounded by the Julian Alps, I’d confidently say the lake is one of the most picturesque in the world.
 Even more so during winter when the mountains are covered in snow.

 Words do not do Bled justice.
-But you only need to look at the photo below to see why visiting Lake Bled in Winter is an absolute must.
+But you only need to look at the photo above to see why visiting Lake Bled in Winter is an absolute must.

 Warm Winter City Breaks in Europe